Bolesław III Wrymouth: Strengthening the Polish-Pomeranian borders

 The conquest of Pomerania had been a lifelong pursuit for Bolesław.
-His political goals were twofold: strengthen the Polish border on the Noteć river line, and subjugate Pomerania.
+His political goals were twofold: to strengthen the Polish border on the Noteć river line and to subjugate Pomerania.
 He intended to exercise Polish political overlordship but not actually incorporate Pomerania with the exception of Gdańsk Pomerania and a southern belt north of the River Noteć.
-By 1113 the northern border had been strengthened, including the fortification of Santok, Wieleń, Nakło, Czarnków, Ujście and Wyszogród.
+By 1113, the northern border had been strengthened, including the fortification of Santok, Wieleń, Nakło, Czarnków, Ujście and Wyszogród.
 Some sources report that the border began at the mouth of the rivers Warta and Oder in the west, running along the Noteć all the way to the Vistula.

 Before Bolesław III began to expand in Gdańsk Pomerania (Pomerelia), he normalized his political relations with Bohemia in 1114 at a great convention on the border of the Nysa Kłodzka river.
 He was assisted by Bohemian princes of the Premyslid line: namely, Vladislaus I, Otto II the Black and Soběslav I. The pact was sealed by the marriage of Bolesław (a widower since his wife Zbyslava's death) with Vladislaus I and Otto II's sister-in-law, the German noblewoman Salomea of Berg.

 The conquest of Gdańsk Pomerania

 After normalising his relations with Bohemia, Bolesław conducted a successful expedition against Prussia in 1115.
-This secured Poland's north-east border, which allowed him to invade Gdańsk Pomerania.
+This secured Poland's north-east border, which allowed it to invade Gdańsk Pomerania.
 The conquest of this part of the Pomeranian lands from 1115 to 1119 achieved a long-time aim of previous Polish rulers: the complete incorporation of the territories on the Vistula River, including the castellany of Nakło, into Poland.
 The northern borders of the Polish duchy were probably established on the line of the rivers Gwda and Uniesta (in later times these rivers were the boundary between Pomerania and the Oder Slavic).
 It is also possible that the border ran along the Łeba.

 The local rulers of the conquered Gdańsk and Słupsk were replaced by Polish nobles.
-Bolesław also introduced Polish clerical organization, in order to protect his interests in that territory.
+Bolesław also introduced a Polish clerical organisation in order to protect his interests in that territory.
 However, these areas refused to follow the church organization.
-The incorporation into the Polish Church occurred only during 1125–26 at the time of the visit of the papal legate, Gilles, Cardinal-Bishop of Tusculum.
+The incorporation into the Polish Church occurred only during 1125–1126 at the time of the visit of the papal legate, Gilles, Cardinal-Bishop of Tusculum.